-- a) To identify those persons who, by committing an offence in the interest or to the benefit of an Entity, may result in that Entity being liable2.
+- a) To identify those persons who, by committing an offence in the interest or to the benefit of an Entity, may result in that Entity being liable.
 More specifically, these might be: - (i) natural persons who hold senior management positions (having functions of representation, administration or management of the Entity or of an organizational unit thereof with financial and functional autonomy or persons who exercise management and control thereof: hereinafter "Senior Executives"); - (ii) natural persons subject to management or supervision by one of the Senior Executives (hereinafter "Subordinates").

-1 The "Convention on the protection of the European Communities' financial interests" drawn up in Brussels on 26.07.1995; the "Convention of 26.05.1997", also signed in Brussels, on the fight against corruption involving officials of the European Communities or officials of Member States of the European Union; and the "OECD Convention of 17.12.1997" on combating bribery of foreign public officials in international business transactions.
-2The Entity is only administratively liability if the criminal offence was committed "in the interest or to the benefit of the Entity": therefore, it relates not only to cases whereby the Entity benefits financially, but also where, even in the absence of a tangible benefit, the unlawful act is in the interest of the Entity.
+The "Convention on the protection of the European Communities' financial interests" drawn up in Brussels on 26.07.1995; the "Convention of 26.05.1997", also signed in Brussels, on the fight against corruption involving officials of the European Communities or officials of Member States of the European Union; and the "OECD Convention of 17.12.1997" on combating bribery of foreign public officials in international business transactions

+&lt;sup>2 The Entity is only administratively liability if the criminal offence was committed "in the interest or to the benefit of the Entity": therefore, it relates not only to cases whereby the Entity benefits financially, but also where, even in the absence of a tangible benefit, the unlawful act is in the interest of the Entity.
 Otherwise, the Court of Cassation has specified that the liability of the Entity "must be excluded" in cases whereby the Entity benefits from the unlawful conduct of the natural person, but it appears that the offender acted "solely in their own interest or that of third parties" (...).
 Indeed, in such cases, it would be classified as an incidental advantage, and therefore cannot be attributed to the will of the legal person (Court of Cassation, Criminal sect.
 VI, 2 October 2006, no. 32627).

 Ed.
-1 REV. 06 M.O.G.C.
-(English) General
+1 REV. 07 M.O.G.C.
+(English) Generale

-Issue Date: 15/11/ 2023
+Issue Date: 27/03/2025

-Replaces Rev.05 d 26/09/2022 lated Pag.
-6/58
+Replaces Rev.06 dated 15/11/2023 Pag.
+6/62

 In this regard, it should be noted that, according to judicial interpretation which is now fully established regarding this matter, it is not necessary for Subordinates to have a contractual employment relationship with the Entity, as this notion shall also include "those workers who, while not being employees of the Entity, have a relationship with it such that the Entity's executives have a supervisory obligation towards them.
-For example, agents, partners in joint ventures, so-called para-subordinate workers in general, distributors, suppliers, consultants, collaborators"3.
+For example, agents, partners in joint ventures, so-called para-subordinate workers in general, distributors, suppliers, consultants, collaborators".